ydmao/fastrpc/README.md

 fastrpc is a RPC library for C++.
 It is derived from the RPC library of an old version of pequod (https://github.com/bryankate/pequod).
-The initial version was created collaberatively with Eddie Kohler, Bryan Ford, Neha Narula, Robert Morris and Michael Kester.
+The initial version was created collaboratively with Eddie Kohler, Bryan Ford, Neha Narula, Robert Morris and Michael Kester.

 ## Features ##
-Programmer use Protocol Buffer to specify rpc, services, and messages. fastrpc uses its own plugin to generate serialization/deserialization code, stub for rpc server and rpc clients.
+Programmers use Protocol Buffer to specify rpc, services, and messages. fastrpc uses its own plugin to generate serialization/deserialization code, stubs for rpc server and rpc clients.

 fastrpc supports asynchronous and batching clients/servers.
 It uses libev to